- Victoria’s historic coronavirus spike could soon be surpassed

 Well, it’s official, most of us are regularly participating in unprotected sex.
 With the super versions of STIs at our door, it is certainly time for a rethink.

-Last week, data revealed the antiquated views on abuse, sexuality and what constitutes abuse in a relationship to the youth of this country.
-This week, a study from UNSW discovered that most young Australians are participating in sexual intercourse sans protection.
+A study from UNSW has discovered that most young Australians are participating in sexual intercourse sans protection.

 UNSW’s National Debrief Survey found that 75% of people aged 15 to 29 who had sexual intercourse last year did so without a condom.
 The research discovered that 69% of respondents engaged did so with regular partners, and around a quarter (24%) did not use condoms with casual partners.